deepikamettu/cs5293sp22-project3/README.md

 The project3.py file contains the 4 following funcctions defined in it:

 - ***text_processing(text):***
 This function is used for cleaning the data.
-Cleaning here includes, removing digits, punctuations, underscores, and extra whitespaces from the data being read from the link *"https://raw.githubusercontent.com/cegme/cs5293sp22/main/unredactor.tsv"*.
+Cleaning here includes, removing digits, underscores, and extra whitespaces from the data being read from the link *"https://raw.githubusercontent.com/cegme/cs5293sp22/main/unredactor.tsv"*.

 - ***tfidf_dict(document):***
 In this function, we are vectorzing using TfidfVectorizer and encoding the cleaned data using tranform.
 Then, we are storing, feature names and idf values in a dictionary and returning it.